ardell/git-planbox/README.md

 ### git-planbox start &lt;storyid&gt;

 Start the specified story.
 Creates a new branch according to the naming template defined in git config.
+If there is more than one task within the story, git-planbox asks which task you would like to work on, then starts the timer for that task.

+### git-planbox pause

+Pause timers for in-progress tasks on the current story.

 ## TODO

-* Start/stop task timers using `git planbox [start|pause|finish]`
 * Automatically stop other timers when a new task is started.

 ## License